 The number of places available quota for non-EU students residing outside of Italy who wish to enrol in a study programme is established annually by the University and published on the Studiare in Italia website.
 Some types of students who have certain qualifications (see Manifesto degli studi, - the students Regulations handbook - section 4.4, point B) can enrol outside the available places (extra contingent).

-The student must present the pre-enrolment application to the Italian Representation in the country of origin (according to the methods indicated on the Studiare in Italia website) by 24 July 2019 to enrol in a free access course of study; and always by 24 July 2019 to access a planned number study course.
+The student must present the pre-enrolment application to the Italian Representation in the country of origin (according to the methods indicated on the Studiare in Italia website) to enrol both in a free access course of study and to a planned number study course, by 24 June 2019.

-In order to enrol in a master's degree course, the student who has already completed the academic degree must submit a curriculum evaluation application, necessary to obtain the enrolment authorization (nulla osta).
+In order to enrol in a second cycle degree (laurea magistrale), the student who has already completed the academic degree must submit a curriculum evaluation application (fillable pdf), necessary to obtain the enrolment authorization (nulla osta).

-The test of knowledge of the Italian language for admission to the courses of study is the same for access to all the courses and will take place on Monday,2 September 2019 (the location and examination procedures are published in Italian language test).
+The test of knowledge of the Italian language for admission to the courses of study is the same for access to all the courses, the date, location and examination procedures are published in Italian language test).